Tooth Wear Treatment

 He says, “With proper treatment, even if you grind your teeth, brush too hard or eat acidic foods; the teeth will be protected, and you can enjoy a healthier smile, better aesthetics, and improved oral function for years to come.”

-If you suspect that you are suffering from tooth wear and wish to know more about the causes and the various treatments available to you, schedule an appointment with Dr. Brusky today to discuss your options.
+If you suspect that you are suffering from tooth wear and wish to know more about the causes and the various treatments available to you, schedule an appointment with Dr. Brusky today in Green Bay, WI to discuss your options.